SankarshU/Reinforcement-Learning-Causal-RL-DeepDive/CausalRL/Counterfactual-Off-Policy-Evaluation/Readme.md

 P(a^* = \text{‘L’} \mid a = \text{‘L’}) = \frac{1}{3}
 $$

-- **Sample results:** This illsuatrion is for demonstration only , for details please refer experiment code
+- **Sample results:** This illustration is for demonstration only , for details please refer experiment code
 ![image](https://github.com/user-attachments/assets/84485356-9de6-467a-b67f-4efce73d1111)